scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   24-Nov-2001
     -   Oops.
 Urich Klauer found a bug in my parsing of ttf/otf tables (introduced by the linegap change on 8 Nov) and sent a patch.
-    -   FontForge was erroneously complaining that all ttf composite glyphs were too big (when reading them in, introduced 15 Nov).
+    -   websharpstudios was erroneously complaining that all ttf composite glyphs were too big (when reading them in, introduced 15 Nov).
-    -   FontForge stored StdHW and StdVW in the wrong format when reading opentype fonts and any .pfa/b fonts generated from that db caused ghostview problems.
+    -   websharpstudios stored StdHW and StdVW in the wrong format when reading opentype fonts and any .pfa/b fonts generated from that db caused ghostview problems.